HuyIGW04/HuyIGW04/README.md

 <pre>
-QUANG HUY TRAN
+QUANG-HUY TRAN
-Student at Ho Chi Minh University of Technology (HCMUT), VNU-HCM Computer Science, Faculty of Computer Science and Engineering
+Student at Ho Chi Minh City University of Technology (HCMUT), VNU-HCM Computer Science, Faculty of Computer Science and Engineering
 <a href="tel:+84369461344">(+84) 369 461 344</a>
 LinkedIn: <a href="https://linkedin.com/in/quanghuy-tran/">linkedin.com/in/quanghuy-tran/</a>